 The Vomero neighborhood in Naples, Italy is a great place to visit if you’re looking for a mix of history and modernity.
 The neighborhood is home to some of the city’s most iconic landmarks, including the Church of Santa Maria del Carmine and the Castel Sant’Elmo.

-However, it’s also home to several trendy shops and restaurants, making it the perfect place to spend a day exploring.
+However, it’s also home to several trendy shops and restaurants, making it the perfect place to spend a day exploring in Naples.
 Whether you’re interested in art, and culture, or simply want to enjoy some delicious food, the Vomero neighborhood is sure to have something for you.

 10. San Ferdinando